André Martins (footballer, born 1990): Legia Warsaw

 On 6 September 2018, Martins joined Legia Warsaw on a 12-month contract with the option to extend it for another year.
-He won the Ekstraklasa title in two consecutive seasons, the latter time accompanied by compatriot Rafael Lopes in 2021.
+He won the Ekstraklasa title in two consecutive seasons, being accompanied by countryman Rafael Lopes in 2020–21.

 During his spell at the Stadion Wojska Polskiego, Martins played 128 official matches and scored twice.

 Hapoel Be'er Sheva

 On 13 January 2022, Martins agreed to a one-and-a-half-year deal with Hapoel Be'er Sheva F.C. of the Israeli Premier League.
+Alongside compatriots Miguel Vítor and Hélder Lopes, he won the State Cup and Super Cup in his first year, both on penalties against Maccabi Haifa FC.

 International career

 Martins earned 43 caps for Portugal at youth level, including 17 for the under-21 team.
 On 10 June 2013 he made his debut for the full side, playing the dying minutes of the 1–0 friendly win over Croatia in Geneva.
-On 14 August, in another exhibition game, he replaced Rúben Amorim midway through the second half of a 1–1 draw against the Netherlands.
+On 14 August, in another exhibition game, he replaced Ruben Amorim midway through the second half of a 1–1 draw against the Netherlands.